confluentinc/examples/multiregion/docs/multiregion.rst

 ~~~~~

 -  ``--replica-placement <path-to-replica-placement-policy-json>``: at
-   topic creation, this defines the replica placement policy for a given
+   topic creation, this argument defines the replica placement policy for a given
    topic

 Concepts